awsdocs/aws-parallelcluster-user-guide/doc_source/cloudwatch-dashboard-v3.md

  ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/parallelcluster/latest/ug/images/CW-dashboard.png)

 The first section of the dashboard displays graphs of the Head Node EC2 metrics\.
 If your cluster has shared storage, the next section shows shared storage metrics\.
-The final section lists Head Node Logs grouped by ParallelCluster's logs, Scheduler's logs, NICE DCV integration logs, and System's logs\.
+The final section lists Head Node Logs grouped by AWS ParallelCluster's logs, Scheduler's logs, NICE DCV integration logs, and System's logs\.

 For more information about Amazon CloudWatch dashboards, see [Using Amazon CloudWatch dashboards](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Dashboards.html) in the *Amazon CloudWatch User Guide*\.

-If you don’t want to create the Amazon CloudWatch dashboard, disable by setting [`Monitoring`](Monitoring-v3.md) / [`Dashboards`](Monitoring-v3.md#yaml-Monitoring-Dashboards) / [`CloudWatch`](Monitoring-v3.md#yaml-Monitoring-Dashboard-CloudWatch) / [`Enabled`](Scheduling-v3.md#yaml-Scheduling-SlurmQueues-ComputeResources-Efa-Enabled) to `false`\.
+If you don’t want to create the Amazon CloudWatch dashboard, disable by setting [`Monitoring`](Monitoring-v3.md) / [`Dashboards`](Monitoring-v3.md#yaml-Monitoring-Dashboards) / [`CloudWatch`](Monitoring-v3.md#yaml-Monitoring-Dashboard-CloudWatch) / [`Enabled`](Monitoring-v3.md#yaml-Monitoring-Dashboard-CloudWatch-Enabled) to `false`\.